 Add the kielbasa.
 Stir it often until the onions are golden brown and the meat is completely cooked, which will take around 25 minutes.

 Cover the pan and turn the heat down to low.
-Keep the sausages warm until you're ready to eat.
+Keep the polish sausage warm until you're ready to eat.

 Fill the hot dog buns with the Polish sausage and onions.
 Spread some mustard or ketchup on top of the sausages.